 i Mergers in the telecommunications sector

-At the time of writing, neither the Communications Authority nor the Competition Commission has published details relating to its review of any mergers in 2020.
-During the course of 2018 and 2019, the Communications Authority reviewed two transactions under the Merger Rule.
-The details of one of these transactions (including the identity of the parties) was not disclosed by the Communications Authority, apart from a statement that no concerns were identified.16 The other transaction was HKBN's acquisition of WTT Holdings.
-On 17 April 2019, the Communications Authority announced its decision to accept behavioural commitments from the parties in lieu of commencing an investigation under the Competition Ordinance.17 According to the Communications Authority's preliminary assessment, the merged entity would become the second-largest player in the commercial segment of the market for the provision of fixed broadband services and fixed voice services post-merger.
+At the time of writing, neither the Communications Authority nor the Competition Commission has published details relating to its review of any mergers in 2021.
+During the course of 2018 to 2020, the Communications Authority reviewed three transactions under the Merger Rule.
+The details of two of these transactions (including the identity of the parties) were not disclosed by the Communications Authority, apart from statements that no concerns were identified.17 The other transaction was HKBN's acquisition of WTT Holdings.
+On 17 April 2019, the Communications Authority announced its decision to accept behavioural commitments from the parties in lieu of commencing an investigation under the Competition Ordinance.18 According to the Communications Authority's preliminary assessment, the merged entity would become the second-largest player in the commercial segment of the market for the provision of fixed broadband services and fixed voice services post-merger.
 The Communications Authority identified two potential competition concerns.

 - Difficulties in accessing buildings that are not exclusively for residential use, and where HKBN and WTT both provide access.
 The merger would lead to a reduction in the number of competitors providing fixed line services to these buildings.
 This would be a problem only to the extent that other fixed network operators would have difficulty in obtaining access.